 STANDARDS for Learning Targets NJSLS Literacy Cross curricular CTE(NJSLS 9) Technology(NJSL8) HS-LS1-1 - Construct an explanation based on evidence for how the structure of DNA determines the structure of proteins which carry out the essential functions of life through systems of specialized cells.
 HS-LS1-2 - Develop and use a model to illustrate the hierarchical organization of interacting systems that provide specific functions within multicellular organisms.
 HS-LS1-3 - Plan and conduct an investigation to provide evidence that feedback mechanisms maintain homeostasis.
-HS-LS1-4 - Use a model to illustrate the role of cellular division (mitosis) and differentiation in producing and maintaining complex organ HS-LS3-2 - Make and defend a claim based on evidence that inheritable genetic variations may result from: (1) new genetic combinations through meiosis, (2) viable errors occurring during replication, and/or (3) mutations caused by environmental WHST.9-12.9 Draw evidence from informational texts to support analysis, reflection, and research.
+HS-LS1-4 - Use a model to illustrate the role of cellular division (mitosis) and differentiation in producing and maintaining complex organ HS-LS3-2 - Make and defend a claim based on evidence that inheritable genetic variations may result from: (1) new genetic combinations through meiosis, (2) viable errors occurring during replication, and/or (3) mutations caused by environmental factors.isms.
+WHST.9-12.9 Draw evidence from informational texts to support analysis, reflection, and research.
 WHST.9-12.2 Write informative/explanatory texts, including the narration of historical events, scientific procedures/ experiments, or technical processes.
 SL.11-12.5 Make strategic use of digital media (e.g., textual, graphical, audio, visual, and interactive elements) in presentations to enhance understanding of findings, reasoning, and evidence and to add interest.
 MP.4 Model with mathematics.
 HSF-BF.A.1 Write a function that describes a relationship between two quantities.
 CTE 9.3.ST-SM.4 Apply critical thinking skills to review information, explain statistical analysis, and to translate, interpret and summarize research and statistical data.
 9.3.ST.6 Demonstrate technical skills needed in a chosen STEM field.
-Technology 8.2.12.EC.1: Analyze controversial technological issues and determine the degree to which individuals, businesses, and governments have an ethical role in decisions that are made factors.isms.
+Technology 8.2.12.EC.1: Analyze controversial technological issues and determine the degree to which individuals, businesses, and governments have an ethical role in decisions that are made.

-- 1. Describe the parts of a chromosome. - 2.
-Distinguish between haploid and diploid cells. - 3.
-Identify gender and abnormalities in a karyotype. - 4.
-Compare the process of cell division in prokaryotic and eukaryotic cells - 5.
-Summarize the cell cycle and discuss how it is controlled - 6.
-Sequence and describe the events of mitosis - 7.
-Explain cancer and tumor formation. - 8.
-Compare and contrast mitosis and meiosis - 9.
-Distinguish between asexual and sexual reproduction
+Sample Measurable Objectives for Lesson Planning 1.
+Describe the parts of a chromosome.
+2. Distinguish between haploid and diploid cells.
+3. Identify gender and abnormalities in a karyotype.
+4. Compare the process of cell division in prokaryotic and eukaryotic cells 5.
+Summarize the cell cycle and discuss how it is controlled Sequence and describe the events of mitosis 7.
+Explain cancer and tumor formation.
+8. Compare and contrast mitosis and meiosis Distinguish between asexual and sexual reproduction

-Unit 9 Summary: Mendelian Genetics
+Unit 8 Summary: Mendelian Genetics

 Students develop conceptual models of the role of DNA in the unity of life on Earth and use statistical models to explain the importance of variation within populations for the survival and evolution of species.
 Ethical issues related to genetic modification of organisms and the nature of science are described.
 Students explain the mechanisms of genetic inheritance and the alteration of gene expressions.
-Students will compare complete dominance, incomplete dominance, and codominance.
-Various patterns including multiple alleles, and sex linked inheritance will be observed.

 In this unit, students develop a genetic vocabulary necessary for understanding how traits are passed from parents to offspring through the use of Punnett squares.
-The probability of inheriting traits are determined using monohybrid and dihybrid crosses.
+The probability of inheriting traits are determined using monohybrid crosses.
+Students compare complete dominance, incomplete dominance, and codominance.